cegeka/dev-workflow-skeleton/README.md

 ## Innovation Center: Rapid Development

-The goal of this innovation center is to setup a small project that can be used to quickly bootstrap the development of new applications.
+The goal of this innovation center is to set up a small project that can be used to quickly bootstrap the development of new applications.

 ## How to get it up and running from scratch
 ### General Setup